minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 ## Installing Python

 You can use Python directly in the CS50 IDE!
-However, so of the exercises below will entail interactive graphical user interface (GUI) programs, which can't run from the IDE.
+However, some of the exercises below will entail interactive graphical user interface (GUI) programs, which can't run from the IDE.

-In order to install Python in your own computer, follow instructions at <https://www.continuum.io/downloads> to download a free version.
+In order to install Python on your own computer, follow instructions at <https://www.continuum.io/downloads>.

 ## Reading

 Read the introductory chapter of the book *Think Python*: [The way of the program](http://www.greenteapress.com/thinkpython/html/thinkpython002.html).
-Feel free to try some of the examples in the book.
+Feel free to try some of the examples in the book; this can really help you understand the important details!

 ## Interactive Python shell